GlassPoint Solar: Overview

 GlassPoint's enclosed trough technology encloses lightweight, trough-shaped mirrors with piping in a standard agricultural greenhouse, concentrating the sun's energy to create steam.
 By using the enclosed trough architecture, GlassPoint claims it can produce emission-free steam for two to three times less than competing concentrated solar power technologies, such as the power tower and linear fresnel.
-The company is based in New York, New York, with a global presence.
+The company is based in New York City, with a global presence.

 In December 2012, GlassPoint announced $26 million in Series B financing.
 Investors in the round included Royal Dutch Shell, RockPort Capital, Nth Power and Chrysalix Energy Venture Capital.

 In September 2014, GlassPoint announced $53 million in Series C financing.
 Investors in the round included Royal Dutch Shell, State General Reserve Fund of Oman, RockPort Capital, Nth Power and Chrysalix Energy Venture Capital.

 It was announced that GlassPoint was to be liquidated in May 2020, the company citing low and unpredictable oil and gas prices for the decision.

 In June 2022, GlassPoint re-emerged under the leadership of the founding CEO, Rod MacGregor, adopting a new build-own-operate business model and unveiling an MOU for one of the largest solar projects in history with Saudi Arabian Mining Company (Ma’aden Group).
 GlassPoint announced it has moved to a “steam as a service” model to reduce up front risk and expanded its markets to include hard-to-abate industries producing materials essential to the energy transition, including mining, metals, and manufacturing.

 Projects

 Berry Petroleum

 The world's first solar EOR project, operated by Berry Petroleum Company in Kern Country, CA, USA.

-In 2011, GlassPoint deployed the world's first commercial solar EOR project at an oilfield operated by Berry Petroleum in Kern County, California USA.
+In 2011, GlassPoint deployed the world's first commercial solar enhanced oil recovery (solar EOR) project at an oilfield operated by Berry Petroleum in Kern County, California USA.
 Built in less than six weeks, the system uses the sun's radiant heat to produce approximately 1 million British Thermal Units (Btus) per hour of solar heat.
 GlassPoint partnered with local firms TJ Cross Engineers and PCL Industrial Services, as well as San Francisco based REM Design, to construct the system, which spans 7,000 square feet of land on the 100-year-old oilfield.
 The enclosed trough system preheats water to 190 °F used as feed water for Berry Petroleum's gas-fired steam generators.